 You should also consider the type of mood you are trying to create-- are you attempting a formal or informal room?
 Knowing the “mood” of separate pieces of furniture should guide you in what will work well in combination.
 (Mood; formal, informal, traditional, casual, playful, etc.)

-Of all the room styles, the eclectic look is most difficult to achieve successfully, because of all the different interior decorating styles.
+Of all room styles, the eclectic look is most difficult to achieve successfully, because of all the different interior decorating styles involved.
 Done successfully, the result can be playful and fun, a look that is uniquely yours.

 See art of accessorizing for tips on combining color, texture and patterns.)